 Gibbs Gardens, located just north of metro Atlanta in Cherokee County, has been named one of the top 20 botanical gardens in the country.
 The beautiful, sprawling garden has received over 300 awards.

-On Friday, March 4th, the gardens will open for the 2022 spring season — putting over 20 million daffodils on display over a six-week period.
+Each year, the gardens open in early March — putting over 20 million daffodils on display over a six-week period.
 While the late daffodils are in bloom, millions of tulips will join the colorful display.

 Gibbs Gardens is famous for its seasonal color displays, with spring and fall being the most popular “colorfest” seasons.
-Now that the weather is warming, it’s the perfect time to plan a visit.
+Spring brings millions of flowering bulbs.
+Autumn brings spectacular colored foliage from over 3000 Japanese maples.

-Ticket prices and other visitor info is just below.
+Ticket prices and other visitor info is also listed below.

 Visiting Gibbs Gardens